 I lasted around 3 weeks in a state of “survival” without sufficient income or housing to support Freyr and then dovetailed back to Bali to our home here to await the processing of my Carer Payment and Freyr’s Disability Support Pension – and to complete the process of planning for her NDIS support.
 We were both incredibly relieved to be back “home”, but leaving Australia resulted in all the above processes being cancelled.
 Bummer!!
 And following that, a slight sense of mental disarray at how the hell I would provide for Freyr and my needs when her Child Support payments ceased when she turned 18.

-So, more fun and games to be had… and hopefully my nervous system won’t deteriorate to the point it was before I left Australia to begin with.
-Now we are battling to try and get a support plan put in place so Freyr can return to live in Australia (the Australian Government won’t support her to continue living in Bali – even though she has a house and carers here and it is much cheaper than support in Australia).
-We’ve used all our remaining funds and are now ready to launch our business and jump forward into the new year and create amazing opportunities to become involved in our plans for creating a Revivement Village where other families may come and stay and have support WITH their family member with a disability.
+Now we are battling to try and get a support plan put in place so Freyr can return to live in Australia (the Australian Government won’t support her to continue living in Bali – even though she has a house and carers here and finding support locally is much cheaper than in Australia where she would be needing over $5000/week care budget).
+We are now ready to launch our local business and create opportunities for others to become involved in our plans for creating a Revivement Village where other families may come and stay and have support WITH their family member with a disability.